kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 46.18 20201229 =

+* Fix: Clear taxonomy cache for all taxonomies, not just categories.
+* Code: Update API to allow for low_priority() calls.
+* Code: Added broadcasting_after_modify_post action.

+= 46.17 20201209 =

+* Fix: Prevent fatal error when programmatically broadcasting and the user does not have enough broadcasting permission.

+= 46.16 20201203 =

+* Tweak: The custom field and taxonomies checkboxes in the Broadcast meta box in the editor are now selected by default and hidden.

+So by default the custom fields and taxonomies are now automatically broadcasted.
+This should be fine for 99% of users.

+If your users need the checkboxes visible so that your users can uncheck the boxes, there's a setting for that: Admin > Broadcast > Settings tab > Misc subtab > Show extra checkboxes

+See image here: <a href="https://broadcast.plainviewplugins.com/wp-content/uploads/2020/12/show-extra-checkboxes.png">https://broadcast.plainviewplugins.com/wp-content/uploads/2020/12/show-extra-checkboxes.png</a>

+= 46.15 20201111 =

+* New: Unlink posts on blogs that are being deleted.
+* Fix: Warning when overriding a link to a post that doesn't exist.

 = 46.14 20201002 =